 - Industry Resources

 |ONIX for Books|

 ONIX for Books is the international standard for representing and communicating book industry product information in electronic form.
-ONIX for Books was developed and is maintained by EDItEUR, jointly with Book Industry Communication (UK) and the Book Industry Study Group (U.S.), and has user groups in Australia, Belgium, Canada, Finland, France, Germany, Italy, the Netherlands, Norway, Russia, Spain, Sweden and the Republic of Korea.
+ONIX for Books was developed and is maintained by EDItEUR, jointly with Book Industry Communication (U.K.) and the Book Industry Study Group (U.S.), and has user groups across the world.

 In April 2009, EDItEUR announced the release of a major new version of the ONIX for Books standard: ONIX 3.0.
 This release of ONIX is the first since 2001 that is not backwards-compatible with its predecessors and, more importantly, provides a means for improved handling of digital products.
 A revised version (3.0.1) was subsequently released in January 2012.

 ONIX is an acronym for ONline Information EXchange.
 ONIX for Books refers to a standard format that publishers can use to distribute electronic information about their books to wholesale, e-tail and retail booksellers, other publishers, and anyone else involved in the sale of books.
 ONIX enables book information to be communicated between different organizations even if they have different technical infrastructures and business needs.
 It isn't a database, but provides a standard XML template for organizing data storage.

 ONIX was developed as a solution to two modern problems: